Ditch Bag Contents: Don’t Forget This!

 Imagine what you might need for survival; drinking water and light, nonperishable food rations are important to keep your energy up.

-Irrespective of the regulatory requirements, all vessels that travel in any part of the ocean should carry a suitable EBIRP.
+Irrespective of the regulatory requirements, all vessels that travel in any part of the ocean should carry a suitable type of EBIRP.

 There are two categories of EBIRP devices:

-- Category one devices are equipped with a hydrostatic release which automatically activates the device when it comes into contact with water.
+• Category I devices are equipped with a hydrostatic release which automatically deploys the device if submerged.

 When the EBIRP is activated, the signal ends up at the nearest rescue center, which will conduct appropriate activities to locate the vessel and rescue the crew and passengers.